 Transgender males may get their periods until they undergo hormone replacement treatments or hysterectomy (removal of the uterus).
 Trans-men may not get their periods if there are hormonal imbalances and need to seek medical care if they experience changes in the menstrual cycle.

-So, the answer to “Do boys have periods?” is a clear no. Unlike the female reproductive system, boys do not have uterus and thus menstruation cannot occur.
+So, the answer to “Do boys have periods?” is a clear no. Unlike the female reproductive system, boys do not have a uterus, and thus menstruation cannot occur.
 Therefore, it is biologically impossible for boys to have periods.
-However, boys during puberty may undergo mood swings or other emotional changes due to changing levels of the male sex hormone testosterone.
-Seek medical attention if your boy complains of blood leaking from his private parts, as it may indicate some severe underlying conditions, infections, or injury.
+However, boys may undergo mood swings or other emotional changes during puberty due to changing levels of the male sex hormone testosterone.
+These fluctuations may cause increased anxiety or stress, which can affect a child’s overall well-being.
+Have open discussions to help your boy feel safe and supported.
+Seek medical attention if he complains of blood leaking from his private parts, as it may indicate some severe underlying conditions, infections, or injury.

 Frequently Asked Questions